TIP OF THE DAY: 20+ Ways To Enjoy Dried Apricots - The Nibble Webzine Of Food Adventures 20 Ways To Enjoy Dried Apricots & The History Of Apricots

 Other genus members include almonds, cherries, peaches and plums.
 The stone fruits are so named because there’s a large, hard pit [stone] in the center (photo #1).

 Apricots are cultivated throughout the temperate regions of the world—in fact, on every continent except Antarctica.

-The apricot tree, Prunus armeniaca, got its name because it was long thought to have originated in Armenia (which cultivates some 50 varieties of apricots).
+The apricot tree, Prunus armeniaca, got its name because it was long thought to have originated in Armenia.
+It had become extensively cultivated there by the time Roman traders encountered it.
 Archaeologists have discovered apricot seeds in Armenian sites that date to the Chalcolithic-era (Copper Age)—roughly 3500 B.C.E. to 2300 B.C.E.

-However, other archeo-botanists point to the Chinese region as the likely site of domestication, and others point to India, about 3000 B.C.E.
+Other archeo-botanists point to the Chinese region as the likely site of domestication, and others point to India, about 3000 B.C.E.
+For medicinal uses, the oil from the kernels inside the pits has been part of Chinese and Ayurvedic medicines for millennia.

 By the 17th century, apricot kernel oil was used homeopathically in England to fight tumors, swelling and ulcers.